open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/pushing-kube-api-requests.md

 ### Confirm addon installation

-The commands above installs the addon manager into the hub cluster, and the manager will creating `ManagedClusterAddon` automatically into the cluster namespaces representing the addon is plumbed into the managed cluster.
+The commands above installs the addon manager into the hub cluster, and the manager will creating `ManagedClusterAddOn` automatically into the cluster namespaces representing the addon is plumbed into the managed cluster.
 In order to check their status, run: